adrianosferreira/scootin/README.md

 ## How to run the project

+The easiest way is with Make command:

 - Clone the project
+- Inside the folder run `make build` it will do these things for you:
+  - Containers will be built
+  - Composer will run
+  - Migrations will run

+The other way is:

+- Inside the folder
 - Build and start docker containers
   - `docker-compose up -d`
 - Run composer